Homotopy type theory as a language for diagrams of $\infty$-logoses: Mode sketches and synthetic Tait computability

 \end{example}

-The equivalence in \cref{prop:fracture-and-gluing-alt} nicely interacts with type constructors, and we derive the \emph{logical relation translation} of dependent type theory \parencite[e.g.][]{bernardy2012proofs,shulman2015inverse,uemura2017fibred,lasson2014canonicity} as a \emph{theorem} in type theory: \begin{itemize} \item \(\univ_{\mode \lor \modeI} : \enlarge \univ_{\mode \lor \modeI}\) corresponds to the pair
+The equivalence in \cref{prop:fracture-and-gluing-alt} nicely interacts with type constructors, and we derive the \emph{logical relation translation} (also called the parametricity translation) of dependent type theory \parencite{bernardy2012proofs,shulman2015inverse,uemura2017fibred,lasson2014canonicity} as a \emph{theorem} in type theory.
+Let \(\mode\) and \(\modeI\) be {\acrLAMs} such that \(\mode \le {}^{\orthMark}\modeI\).
+Type constructors in \(\univ_{\mode \lor \modeI}\) behave in the same way as the definition of the logical relation translation of type constructors \parencite[Section 3]{lasson2014canonicity} as follows.